tsproisl/textcomplexity/README.md

   * Covington and McFall's MATTR
   * MTLD
   * Kubat and Milicka's STTR
+  * Average token length
   * Gries' DP and DP<sub>norm</sub>
   * Kullback-Leibler divergence
-  * Average token length

 DP/DP<sub>norm</sub> and KL-divergence are measures of dispersion.
+As they require an additional parameter (the number of parts in which to split the text), they are not computed in the command-line script.

 ### Sentence-based complexity measures